joey1pelletier/limit-break/README.md

 - Perform more CSS adjustments to match the Figma prototype.
 - Work on the navbar.
 Have the user be able to navigate to different parts of the app without relying on back-swiping.

+# Week 9 Progress

+Here are the goals that should've been accomplished by this week:
+- Add in the feature where the users can complete fears, and have them added to the "Fears Conquered" page.
+Also add the "Tutorial" part to "Conquer Your Fears"
+- Perform more CSS adjustments to match the Figma prototype.
+- Work on the navbar.
+Have the user be able to navigate to different parts of the app without relying on back-swiping.

+- Here's what I've done:
+    - I added the feature where users can mark their fear/step as complete.
+I still need to do the Fears Conquered page but that should be similar to how I query the fear/steps on Conquer Your Fears.
+Just need to show fear/steps that are marked as 'complete' on the page.
+Hopefully shouldn't be a hard thing to do.
+    - I thought of design decisions (particularly the complete fear/step part) and coded them, but still need to do CSS adjustments.
+    - I still need to work on the navbar, but it should just involve a useState that pops up a Navbar component.
+Again, shouldn't be a hard thing to do.

+- A bunch of things and life stuff came up last week, so I didn't get as many things done, but I am still at a good pace for getting the project done even before spring break b/c all of the hard react/firebase stuff is out of the way.
+- I also tested the app by working on a fear that I want to conquer.
+So far, although it's not a magical tool that'll conquer all my fears, it gave me better insight on how to conquer them.
+The journaling via answering the prompt questions allowed me to think about stuff more and cleared up anxieties in my head.
+I found out that working on multiple fears is beneficial, so I plan on adding that feature as well (the page I have for the fear setup already adds fears/steps to the database, just need to add a link to it).